ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 A NOP sled can also help significantly with hitting the correct memory address.

 > [!NOTE]
-> The external grading system grades this whole task automatically.
+> The external grading system grades this whole task automatically at once.
 It uses the container targets that [docker/README.md](docker/README.md) describes.
 You can build the same targets and test your exploit locally before you submit it.
 Each target is a network service, and it prints the flag when your exploit succeeds.
 You can prepare with those containers before the external system becomes public.
+The remote system leaks the stack address, and you need to use that address as base for implementing your exploit.

 ---